-Falling inflation shifts focus to when ECB could cut rates
+Falling Inflation Shifts Focus To When ECB Could Cut Rates

 Pressure is growing, particularly from more indebted eurozone economies, for cuts to come sooner rather than later.

-As well as the impact of higher rates and a long period of elevated inflation, the single currency area faces problems ranging from a stuttering world economy to uncertainty about energy prices as the Israel-Hamas war rages.
+As well as the impact of higher rates and a long period of elevated inflation, the single currency area faces problems ranging from a stuttering world economy to uncertainty about energy prices as the Israeli war on Gaza rages.

 2023 had been "a challenging year for the EU economy, in which growth has slowed down more than expected", the bloc's economy commissioner, Paolo Gentiloni, said last month.